ibilux/android_device_tree_hermes/README.md

-# LingeageOS 14 Device tree for Xiaomi Redmi Note 3 (HENNESSY)
+# LineageOS 14 Device tree for Xiaomi Redmi Note 3 (HENNESSY)

 ### NOT working:
-  - GPS
+  - Fingerprints
   - Video in camera

 ### Credits: